 THC and CBD interact with the body’s endocannabinoid system, along with other regulatory systems, modulating various neurotransmitters.
 The ratio of THC:CBD in cannabis varies from strain to strain (or product to product) and leads to different therapeutic effects.

 What can THC be used for?

-THC is the primary psychoactive phytocannabinoid in cannabis, meaning that THC can produce a feeling of euphoria, and the intoxicating effects of cannabis are mainly associated with THC.
-For medical purposes, the goal is not to experience intoxication or euphoria by controlling the amount of THC administered in a prescription medicine, since negative side effects are mainly dose dependant.
+THC is the primary psychoactive phytocannabinoid in cannabis, meaning that THC can cause euphoria, and that the intoxicating effects of cannabis are mainly associated with THC.
+For medical purposes, the goal is not to cause intoxication or euphoria by controlling the amount of THC administered in a prescription medicine, since negative side effects are mainly dose dependant.
 This is why it is important for patients to be monitored by a registered medical practitioner.